neuroidss/lab-governance/README.md

 - Managing legal issues
 - Overseeing sure the company's operations and the Partners' work, if it is all legal and follows all the legal obligations
 - Acting, if any action would break the law or legal obligations
+- Reminding clients and partners, if they would not follow any of the agreements / contract, moreover would not fulfill any of their legal duties

 Domains:
 - Choose corporate lawyer